 Using material from other sources is appropriate for background research to write an essay or report, for example.
 But when you use these sources in your work, you must clearly distinguish your own ideas from those other sources by acknowledging the other sources directly.

 There are many citation formats, and the appropriate one will vary by discipline (and even within).
 When in doubt, ask.
-See the library workshops and other resources or contact a mentor through the Academic GPS with questions.
+See the library workshops and other resources.

 Commit to upholding academic integrity in your courses